zpoint/CPython-Internals/BasicObject/str/str.md

 Before we look into how unicode object create, resize, let's look into the c function **PyUnicode_AsUTF8**

-    /* Whenever I try to covert some python object to const char* pointer, which can pass to printf function
+    /* Whenever I try to covert PyUnicodeObject to const char* pointer, which can be passed to c printf function
        I call
        const char *s = PyUnicode_AsUTF8(py_object_to_be_converted)
        let's look at the defination of the function